iAM-AMR/iAM.AMR.DOC/source/data_extraction/data_extract_rules.rst

 .. admonition:: Important

    If a reason for the comparison is given, such as a growth promoter ban/change in related industry policy, factors comparing unique years/periods of time may be valid for extraction.
-For instance, one period of time might represent pre-ban conditions, while the next might represent post-ban conditions.
-In this case, the factor title should be "<Antimicrobial(s)> Ban", and any antimicrobials available for use pre-ban, as well as any available both pre- and post-ban that were specifically mentioned, should be tagged as if the factor is an AMU factor.
-Any information about the prevalence of actual growth promoter use pre-ban (and sometimes post-ban) should be provided in the factor description and/or reference notes.
+See :ref:`Antimicrobial ban factors <data_extraction/form_factor:Antimicrobial bans or changes in industry policy>`.

 Binary and Continuous Factors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~